 - Personal services contract are very exact and would only be done under certain circumstances with attorney consultation

-- The caregiver may have income tax issues in getting a lump-sum payment
+- The caregiver will have income tax issues in getting a lump-sum payment

 - The caregiver may need to get consent from Mom's family/other children as this may disrupt Mom's estate plan

-- The Personal Services Contract, and all spend down, is documented to the Department of Children and Families, so this is all disclosed to Medicaid as part of the process
+- The Personal Services Contract, and all spend down, is documented to the Department of Children and Families, so this is all disclosed to Medicaid as part of the application process

 - The Department of Children and Families reviews the contract, pay rate and the hours as a part of the Medicaid application

-- Each situation is different so an elder law attorney will review all options for corect Medicaid "spend down" planning
+- Each situation is different so an elder law attorney will review all options for correct Medicaid "spend down" planning

 We typically look to personal services contracts as a part of spend down planning for single people.
 Medicaid rules are different between a married couple and a single person, so there may be other (i.e., better) legal ways to protect assets for a married couple.

 Explain This Again?

 The use of a personal services contract is most likely used in "crisis Medicaid planning," althought there is nothing wrong with doing one in advance.
 With crisis planning, the elder may already be in a nursing home or the elder needs imminent long-term care Medicaid (such as in-home or assisted living Medicaid).
 In the above example, Mom is in the nursing home and will be private paying for care when her Medicare/health insurance ends (if she had a 3 day qualifying hospital stay before going to rehabilitation).
 Mom has money that would otherwise disappear to the cost of long-term care as the nursing home costs over $10,000/month on private pay.
 Since her money will be spent very quickly without Medicaid paying for long-term care, the family will want to discuss how to best spend Mom's money to get Medicaid qualification (for Medicaid to pay for her care faster).
 The personal services contract will help legally spend her funds down to less than $2,000, so she will qualify for Medicaid sooner with an elder law attorney's assistance.